awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

 # Amazon Connect service quotas<a name="amazon-connect-service-limits"></a>

+**All service quotas can be adjusted/increased unless otherwise noted\.**

 Your AWS account has default quotas, formerly referred to as limits, for each AWS service\.
-All service quotas for Amazon Connect can be adjusted unless otherwise noted\.

 To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.
 If the quota is not yet available in Service Quotas, use the [Amazon Connect service quotas increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect)\.
 You must be signed in to your AWS account to access the form\.